Welcome to Reception!

 Maths and Reading workshop

-This term we will also be introducing our maths and reading workshops.
+We will be continuing our maths and reading workshops.
 Maths workshop will take place every Tuesday and reading workshop will take place every Thursday morning from 8.40 to 9.00.
 During this time we welcome all our grownups into the classroom to share learning with the children.
 We love exploring our learning and having time to share with our grown-ups in our classrooms.

 We look forward to seeing you there!